-Whisky representative for Berry Brothers & Rudd, and member of Whisky Squad and Glasgow’s Whisky Club, Jonny has a passion for whisky which has put him in the highly enviable position of working in the area of his hobby.
+Whisky representative for Berry Brothers & Rudd, co-organiser of The Whisky Show Old & Rare festival, and member of Whisky Squad and Glasgow’s Whisky Club, Jonny has a passion for whisky which has put him in the highly enviable position of working in the area of his hobby.

 A keen fan of sitting around and talking nonsense with other similarly-interested people, Jonny’s championed the idea of Dramboree and breathed life into it so that more fun can be had by all.
 And more whisky.

 As the co-founder of London’s Whisky Squad, judge at the World Whiskies Awards, and regular fixture at whisky related stuff all over the UK & Europe, Jason has always been interested in finding more ways of getting people together to informally enjoy whisky: and what could prove finer than the chance to taste some great whisky, with great company, in summer, in Scotland?!